jwodder/ghrepo/README.rst

-Determine the GitHub repository for the Git repository located at or containing the directory ``dirpath`` (default: the current directory) by parsing the URL for the specified remote.
-Raises a ``subprocess.CalledProcessError`` if the given path is not in a GitHub repository or the given remote does not exist.
+Determine the GitHub repository for the Git repository located at or containing the directory ``dirpath`` (default: the current directory) by parsing the URL for the specified remote.  parsing the URL for the specified remote.
+Raises ``NoSuchRemoteError`` if the given remote does not exist.
+Raises ``subprocess.CalledProcessError`` if a different Git error occurs, such as the given path not being in a GitHub repository.

 .. code:: python